 Formulas behind the fish tank calculator

-If you want to calculate the aquarium size manually, you can use the formulas for volume depending on tank shape:
+If you want to calculate the aquarium size manually, you can use the different formulas for volume, depending on the tank shape.

-To find the volume of a standard aquarium, calculate the volume of a rectangular prism (called also the volume of a box):
+To find the volume of a standard aquarium, calculate the volume of a rectangular prism (also called the volume of a box):

 cube = length³